 Market watchers are monitoring these sales of impressionist, modern and contemporary art for signs of a potential art-market turnaround, and collectors say the first week’s results are encouraging.

-Sotheby's record sale for an auction in Europe has given the press the false sense that everything has changed when in reality little about the market has shifted on the demand side.
+Sotheby’s record sale for an auction in Europe has given the press the false sense that everything has changed when in reality little about the market has shifted on the demand side.
+Demand persists but art values are in flux.
+Colin Gleadell offers a good illustration from last night’s sale in his discussion of a portrait by Modigliani of painter Tadeusz Baranowski which was offfered in 2013 for $25m but failed to find a buyer.